East Asian Languages and Cultures

 EAL 237 Chinese Poetry and Other Arts (4 Credits)

 Poetry, painting, calligraphy and other visual and plastic arts are ways of expressing oneself and forms of communication.
-In this course, we explore the relationships between words and images and the issues such as how poetry and other arts are inextricably linked; What makes a painting a silent poem? and a poem a lyrical painting? and how do poetry and painting inspire one another?
+This course explores the relationships between words and images and the issues such as how poetry and other arts are inextricably linked; What makes a painting a silent poem? and a poem a lyrical painting? and how do poetry and painting inspire one another?
 How do they respond to one another?
 All readings are in English translation. {L}

 Fall, Spring, Variable